Location: Underway to San Salvador, Bahamas

 We switched up watches for the recent passage to Nassau — something we do with students at least once a semester.
 The five or six other crew on your watch team become some of your closest friends on the boat; it’s hard to describe the sense of camaraderie and community you feel for your fellow watch team members.
 We rely on one another to keep the boat safe, to help us when we’re feeling seasick, to keep us entertained on long nighttime stretches, and (of course) to share the watch snacks that everyone picks up during shore time at various destinations.
 While we prize this closeness, it’s nice to get the chance to know and have deep night watch conversations with more than just a small subset of the crew.
 For that reason, we rolled out new watch teams for our passage to Nassau, and it was tremendous fun getting more one-on-one time with new faces.

 One of the main reasons we as staff were so keen to switch up watches was knowing that, in a few short weeks, we’re all going to be racing Argo together in Antigua Classics Week.
 It’s important that students and staff learn how to work together as a single cohesive unit in order to put in a good showing for the race.
 To that end, we didn’t just switch up watch teams, but we’ve also started stepping back and letting the students grow into roles of greater responsibility during the passage.
-Students have started learning boat systems and are now able to turn on and off the generators, main engine, watermaker, fridge & freezer, etc. without staff intervention or help.
+Students have started learning boat systems and are now able to turn on and off the generators, main engine, watermaker, fridge & freezer, etc., without staff intervention or help.
 These systems aren’t as simple as the ones back home and involve a lot more than pressing a button or turning a key (and, if used incorrectly, can be damaged quite easily).
 We hope the shipmates are as proud of themselves for learning these systems as we are of them; it’s rewarding to see them step up and take command of the vessel that has been their home for the past two months.

 Today we woke at the usual time to a delicious breakfast prepared by Oscar and his sous chefs.
-It felt like a luxury to have fresh fruit for breakfast again after going so long without while we were in Cuba.
+It felt like a luxury to have fresh fruit for breakfast again after going so long without it while we were in Cuba.
 After cleanup, the students rolled into OCB with Steve, during which Carolyn ran around the boat (assisted by Ian, Eric, and Ben), hiding all of the Easter eggs and Easter candies we smuggled on board the vessel in Grand Cayman.
 After getting out of class, students split up into their new watch teams and went for an Easter egg hunt, following scavenger-hunt style clues that sent them all around the boat — including down into the engine room, into our canned food supplies, and even aloft in the bo’ sun’s chair all the way up to the spreaders!

 After a quick but delicious lunch of BLTs (and, let’s be fair, no small amount of candy), our students took the reins (under Audrey’s leadership) and got passage prep finished, the anchor up, sails raised, and our bow pointed towards San Salvador — the first place Columbus made landfall in 1492.
 Not only are the students running the deck while their (staff) watch leaders take a step back, but all of the navigation, passage planning, and contingency plans were student-led and operated.
 All has gone smoothly so far, and we’re looking forward to seeing how they do over the next day and a half.

-For now, we’re back on passage where life is simple, and we have time to reflect on the past two-thirds of the trip, remembering all of the incredible things we’ve seen and all of the once-in-a-lifetime opportunities we’ve had.
+We’re back on passage where life is simple, and we have time to reflect on the past two-thirds of the trip, remembering all of the incredible things we’ve seen and all of the once-in-a-lifetime opportunities we’ve had.
 We can’t wait to see what the next thirty days have in store!

 Wishing everyone back home fair winds and following seas (which, granted, we’re not going to have — but don’t worry! we all took our seasickness pills),